Nordic Skiing at Sun Peaks Resort

 - From the east end of Parking Lot 5 (our Nordic Centre is located at the west end of P5)

-Open daily from 9:00am to 4:00pm, located adjacent to Parking Lot 5 near the base of the Orient chairlift.
+Open daily from 9:00am to 4:00pm (closed for the season), located adjacent to Parking Lot 5 near the base of the Orient chairlift.
 This is where you'll find Nordic equipment rentals and ticket sales.
 Drop in and talk to the team for general information, take a break and warm up, change your boots, view entertaining and instructional Nordic videos, and swap stories with fellow enthusiasts!

 Questions?
 Call the Nordic Centre at 250.578.5493 or email email@example.com